ooni/ooni.org/content/post/mining-ooni-data.md

 ## OONI API

-OONI API is nice for cursory analysis or some integrations with other systems (e.g. OONI Explorer relies on it), but it's currently not possible to run any dataset scan that runs for more than a minute using OONI API.
+The [OONI API](https://api.ooni.io/api/) is nice for cursory analysis or some integrations with other systems (e.g. OONI Explorer relies on it), but it's currently not possible to run any dataset scan that runs for more than a minute using the OONI API.
 So the API is not the best option if the query does heavy scanning of metadata.
-Also, implementation of pagination in OONI API (`next_url`) is far from perfect and may fail with non-zero offsets.
+Also, implementation of pagination in the OONI API `next_url` is far from perfect and may fail with greater than zero offsets.

-Rule of thumb: if OONI API is slow for you (your request takes more than half a minute) or you need more than a couple thousands of API requests to achieve your goal, you should consider sending SQL queries directly to some instance of metadata DB as you'll likely be able to achieve your goal significantly faster
+Rule of thumb: if the OONI API is slow for you (your request takes more than half a minute) or you need more than a couple thousands of API requests to achieve your goal, you should consider sending SQL queries directly to some instance of metadata DB as you'll likely be able to achieve your goal significantly faster